Overview

 Female: 157 billion to 371 billion/L

-A complete blood count, also called a CBC, usually doesn't give all the answers about a diagnosis.
-Results outside the expected range may or may not need follow-up.
-A health care provider might need to look at the results of other tests as well as the results of a CBC.
+A complete blood count (CBC) may not give all the answers about a diagnosis.
+Results outside the standard range may need follow-up.
+To decide, a healthcare professional may look at the results of other tests, the CBC results and the person's overall health.

-For example, results slightly outside the typical range on a CBC might not be of concern for someone who's healthy and has no symptoms of illness.
-Follow-up might not be needed.
-But for someone having cancer treatment, the results of a CBC outside the expected range might signal a need to change the treatment.
+For instance, for someone who has no symptoms of illness, CBC results slightly outside the standard range may not need follow-up.
+But for someone having cancer treatment, CBC results outside the standard range might mean a need to change the treatment.

-In some cases, for results that are way above or below the expected ranges, a health care provider might ask you to see a doctor who treats blood disorders, called a hematologist.
+When results are way above or below the standard ranges, a healthcare professional may ask you to see a doctor who treats blood conditions.
+This type of doctor is called a hematologist.

-Results in the following areas above or below the typical ranges on a complete blood count might point to a problem.
+Results above or below the standard ranges on a complete blood count might point to an issue.

 • Red blood cell count, hemoglobin and hematocrit.
-The results of these three are related because they each measure a feature of red blood cells.
+These three each measure a feature of red blood cells.

-Lower than usual measures in these three areas are a sign of anemia.
+Lower than usual measures in these areas are a sign of anemia.
 Anemia has many causes.
-They include low levels of certain vitamins or iron, blood loss, or another medical condition.
-People with anemia might feel weak or tired.
-These symptoms may be due to the anemia itself or the cause of anemia.
+They include low levels of certain vitamins or iron, blood loss or another medical condition.

-A red blood cell count that's higher than usual is known as erythrocytosis.
-A high red blood cell count or high hemoglobin or hematocrit levels could point to a medical condition such as blood cancer or heart disease.
+A red blood cell count that's higher than usual is called erythrocytosis.
+A high red blood cell count or high hemoglobin or hematocrit levels could point to a blood cancer or heart disease.

 • White blood cell count.
-A low white blood cell count is known as leukopenia.
-A medical condition such as an autoimmune disorder that destroys white blood cells, bone marrow problems or cancer might be the cause.
-Certain medicines also can cause a drop in white blood cell counts.
+A low white blood cell count is called leukopenia.
+An autoimmune condition that destroys white blood cells may cause it.
+Other causes include bone marrow issues or cancer.
+Certain medicines also can cause low white blood cell counts.

-A white blood cell count that's higher than usual most commonly is due to an infection or inflammation.
-Or it could point to an immune system disorder or a bone marrow disease.
-A high white blood cell count also can be a reaction to medicines or hard exercise.
+A white blood cell count that's higher than usual most often is due to an infection or swelling and irritation, called inflammation.
+Or it could point to condition of the immune system or the bone marrow.
+A high white blood cell count also can be a sign of certain cancers or the result of medicines or hard exercise.

 • Platelet count.
-A platelet count that's lower than usual is known as thrombocytopenia.
-If it's higher than usual, it's known as thrombocytosis.
+A platelet count that's lower than usual is called thrombocytopenia.
+If it's higher than usual, it's called thrombocytosis.
 Either can be a sign of a medical condition or a side effect from medicine.
-A platelet count that's outside the typical range will likely lead to more tests to diagnose the cause.
+A platelet count that's outside the standard range likely needs more tests to diagnose the cause.

-Your health care provider can tell you what your complete blood count results mean.
+Your healthcare professional can tell you what your complete blood count results mean.